rg-engineering/ioBroker.ebus/README.md

 ﻿
-# ioBroker.myhomecontrol_ebus
+# ioBroker.ebus
 ===========================

+This adapter reads
+- data from ebusd using html
-This adapter reads web interface of Arduino based ebus adapter.
+- web interface of Arduino based ebus adapter.
 Interpretation of ebus data is done on Arduino.
    For details visit our web site http://wiki.rg-engineering.eu/index.php?title=EBUS_Adapter

 ## Changelog

+#### 0.3.0
+* (René) support of ebusd
+* (René) admin3 support

 #### 0.2.0
 * (René) add history as JSON for vis